Patrick Bouvier Kennedy: Birth and treatment

-While his father was aboard Air Force One, the infant Kennedy was born by emergency caesarean section at 12:52 p.m. on August 7, 1963, at the Otis Air Force Base Hospital in Bourne, Massachusetts, five-and-a-half weeks prematurely.
-The caesarean section was performed by Dr. Walsh, who had also delivered Mrs. Kennedy of John Jr. in 1960.
+While his father was aboard Air Force One, the infant Kennedy was born by emergency caesarean section at 12:52 p.m. on August 7, 1963, at the Otis Air Force Base Hospital in Bourne, Massachusetts, five and a half weeks prematurely.
+The caesarean section was performed by Dr. John W. Walsh, who had also delivered John Jr. in 1960.
 The infant's birth weight was 4 lb 10+1/2 oz.
-He was the first baby to be born to a serving US president and First Lady since the 19th century.
+He was the first child born to a serving U.S. President and First Lady since the 19th century (third overall after Esther (1893–1980) and Marion Cleveland (1895–1977) during the second presidency of Grover Cleveland).

-Shortly after birth, Kennedy developed symptoms of hyaline membrane disease (HMD), now called infant respiratory distress syndrome (IRDS).
+Shortly after birth, Kennedy developed symptoms of hyaline membrane disease (HMD), later called infant respiratory distress syndrome (IRDS).
 It was detected by breathing difficulties within minutes.
 The president arrived, saw his son in distress, and sent for a chaplain.
-The infant was quickly baptized, named Patrick after his great-grandfather Patrick Joseph Kennedy (1858–1929).
-He was given the middle name of Bouvier after his mother's maiden name.
+The infant was quickly baptized, named Patrick after his great-grandfather Patrick Joseph Kennedy (1858–1929), and was given the middle name of Bouvier after his mother's maiden name.

 The president was allowed to wheel the baby in an incubator to the First Lady's bedside.
 James E. Drorbaught, the pediatric specialist at Boston Children's Hospital, was flown by helicopter from Boston to consult on his case, and he recommended transfer to Boston.
 Five hours after birth, the infant, accompanied by Dr. Drorbaught, was rushed by ambulance to Boston Children's Hospital, 70 mi away, in under 90 minutes.
 The transfer to the hospital in Boston was initially reported as a "precautionary measure," the White House said.
 The baby's condition was accurately reported as HMD, but it was also reported that it would take at least four days to assess his condition and that he was being given medication to assist his condition.

 At the time, all that could be done for a baby with hyaline membrane disease was to keep the patient's blood chemistry as close to normal as possible.
 Led by Dr. Drorbaught, who stayed awake the entire time, the hospital tried everything possible to save the infant's life.
 The baby was given hyperbaric oxygen therapy (HBOT) in which he was placed in a hyperbaric chamber filled with 100% oxygen and pressurized to greater than one atmosphere.
-At the time, the treatment was revolutionary; the New York Times described it as "one of the newest interests of medical researchers."
+At the time, the treatment was revolutionary; The New York Times described it as "one of the newest interests of medical researchers."